VMG: A new paradigm in gas system management from a cryogenic source

 October 7, 2019

-Traditionally (except in a few instances) cryogenically delivered gas systems user has had total responsibility for managing onsite the operation of a gas system.
-In the late 20th century and currently the only change to this paradigm has been the addition of telephone/cellular telemetry to monitor the volume of product in the storage vessel for delivery dispatch requirements.
+Traditionally (except in a few instances) cryogenically delivered gas system users have had total responsibility for managing onsite operation of a gas system.
+Since the late 20th century the only change to this paradigm has been the addition of telephone/cellular telemetry to monitor the volume of product in the storage vessel for delivery dispatch requirements.

 In the 21st Century the world is becoming more connected and innovation is responding.
-VMG, Vendor Managed Gas, allows for the affordable remote monitoring and control of many key parameters in a cryogenic gas system as well as the process and equipment requiring the gas product.
+VMG, Vendor Managed Gas, allows for the affordable remote monitoring and control of many key parameters in a cryogenic gas system including the process and equipment requiring the gas product.
 Some examples beyond cryogenic tank volume are:

 - O2 and CO2 detection

-- The volume in the deliver vehicle’s storage vessel.
+- The volume and the pressure in the deliver vehicle’s storage vessel

-In a VMG cryogenic gas delivery world it is not just “where is my truck”, it is total distribution management.
+In a VMG cryogenic gas delivery world it is not just “where is my truck?”
+It’s total distribution management.